themesberg/flowbite/content/getting-started/phoenix.md

 scoop install elixir
 ```

-You can run `elixir -v` in your terminal to confirm that Elixir has been succesfully installed.
+You can run `elixir -v` in your terminal to confirm that Elixir has been successfully installed.

 Read more about the [Elixir installation guide](https://elixir-lang.org/install.html) for more details if needed.